Smitty (rapper): Biography

 In 2011 Smitty reunited with Breyon Prescott, producer of such acts as Jamie Foxx, Angie Stone, Dr. Dre, Sean Garrett and Brandy.
 Smitty and Prescott teamed up with Sean Garrett, Bink and Mississippi newcomer Tito Lopez in 2012 to put the finishing touches on Dr. Dre's highly anticipated Detox album.
-Smitty has a co-writing credit on Rick Ross's 3Kings featuring Dr. Dre and Jay Z.
+Smitty has a co-writing credit on Rick Ross's 3 Kings featuring Dr. Dre and Jay Z.

 Smitty has also written songs for Snoop Dogg, Brandy, Pharrell and his longtime mentor Diddy, who is featured on his new street banger, Money Hungry, which dropped in September 2012.

 In 2015 Smitty wrote with legendary producer Dr. Dre on the Straight Outta Compton movie soundtrack and in that same year was a ghost writer on several projects produced by Timbaland.
 He then worked with Pras of the Fugees on their up-and-coming highly anticipated album.
 In addition to working on the Fugees new project, Smitty co-wrote with producer Bink for West Coast rapper E-40.

 Record deals

-Opportunities to sign with Aftermath Records, Arista Records, Capitol Records, Def Jam, Elektra Records, and Jive Records were all offered, but were turned down in lieu of creative freedom.
+Opportunities to sign with Aftermath Entertainment, Arista Records, Capitol Records, Def Jam Recordings, Elektra Records, and Jive Records were all offered, but were turned down in lieu of creative freedom.
 Smitty eventually signed with Clive Davis' J Records in 2003.